Lightning Damage Insurance Claims

 Should I use a surge protector?

-Yes, but they have limitations.
-A standard power-strip surge protector can handle minor fluctuations, but it offers little protection against a nearby lightning strike.
-A whole-home surge protection system installed at your electrical panel offers much better protection.
+Yes, but with limits - a standard power-strip surge protector handles minor fluctuations but offers little protection against a nearby lightning strike.
+A whole-home surge protection system installed at your electrical panel offers much better protection, and high-value electronics deserve a second layer of point-of-use surge protection.

 Don't Get Shocked by a Lowball Offer.

 Lightning claims are complex electrical investigations.
-Let our experts trace the damage and fight for the full value of your destroyed electronics and appliances.
+Let our experts trace the damage and advocate for the full value of your destroyed electronics and appliances.

 Schedule My Free Lightning Claim Review